Yiling-J/cacheme/README.md

 Asyncio cache framework with multiple cache storages.

-- **Better cache management:** Cache configuration with node class, you can apply different cache strategies on different nodes.
+- **Better cache management:** Cache configuration with node, you can apply different strategies on different nodes.
 - **Multiple cache storages:** in-memory/redis/mongodb/postgres..., also support chain storages.
 - **Multiple serializers:** Pickle/Json/Msgpack serializers.
 - **Type annotated:** All cacheme API are type annotated with generics.
 - **High hit ratio in-memory cache:** TinyLFU written in Rust with little memory overhead.
-- **Thundering herd protection:** Simultaneously requests to same key will blocked by asyncio Event and only load from source once.
+- **Thundering herd protection:** Thanks to asyncio, simultaneously requests to same key can be blocked by asyncio Event and only load from source once.
 - **Cache stats API:** Stats of each node and colected automatically.

 Related projects: